Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

+Let $\epsilon>0$ be a sufficiently small constant, to be picked later.
+We will assume that the state $X_1$ has $q-1$ colors which are $\epsilon$-light since (by the first part of Lemma~\ref{lestart2}) this event happens with probability $\Theta(1)$.
+Henceforth, we will condition on this event.

-Recall that $S_t$ is the size of the largest color component at time $t$.
-We first prove that with probability $\Theta(1)$ for some $T=O(n^{1/3})$ it holds that $S_T<(1+\epsilon) n/B$.
-Assuming this for the moment, then in the next step, i.e., at time $T+1$, by Lemma~\ref{lem:probdeviation} all color classes have size at most $(1+3 q \epsilon)n/q$ and (for all sufficiently small $\epsilon$) are thus subcritical in the percolation step of the SW-dynamics.
+Recall that $S_t$ is the size of the largest color class at time $t$.
+We will show that with probability $\Theta(1)$ it holds that $S_T<(1+\epsilon) n/B$.
+Assuming this for the moment, then in the next step, i.e., at time $T+1$, by Lemma~\ref{lem:probdeviation} all color classes have size at most $(1+3 q \epsilon)n/q$ and (for all sufficiently small $\epsilon$) are thus subcritical in the percolation step of the SW dynamics.
 It follows that the components' sizes after the percolation step satisfy, by Item~\ref{it:sub} in Lemma~\ref{lemia1}, $E\Big[\sum_{i}\, |C_i|^2\Big] = O(n)$.
 Hence, after the coloring step, using Azuma's inequality with constant probability we have color classes of size $(n+O(n^{1/2}))/q$ (see for example the derivation of \eqref{grg1} and \eqref{grg2} for details).

-It remains to argue that $T=O(n^{1/3})$.
-We will show in fact that $T=3M_1n^{1/3}$, where $M_1$ is the constant in Lemma~\ref{lem:simplifiedpotential}.
+It remains to argue that with probability $\Theta(1)$ it holds that $S_T<(1+\epsilon) n/B$.
 Let $P_t$ be the probability that at time $t$ it holds that $S_t<(1+\epsilon) n/B$.
-Our goal is to show that $P_T=\Theta(1)$.
+We will show that $P_T\geq 1/10$.
 We will use Lemma~\ref{lem:simplifiedpotential} and the potential function $G$ therein to bound $P_T$.
 In particular, we will show that for all $n$ sufficiently large, for all $t=1,\hdots,T$, it holds that